dashroshan/coding-contests-companion/CONTRIBUTING.md

-# Contributing
+I am open to, and grateful for any contributions made by the community to help develop this discord bot.
+Please go through this document once before you contribute or open a pull request.

-I am open to, and grateful for, any contributions made by the community to help develop this discord bot.
-Please go through this document once completely before you contribute or open a pull request.
+# General Information

 ## Made With

 - JavaScript and Node.js
-- Axios for scraping the contest details
+- Puppeteer, Axios, and jsDom for scraping the contest details
 - Discord.js for interacting with Discord
 - MonogDB as the database
 - Moongoose for interacting with MongoDB
 - Microsoft Azure for hosting the bot

-## Directories
+## Folder Structure

 | File or Folder | Use|
 | --- | --- |